The best courses for learning web development

 At around 5 hours of course content, it takes you through all the steps in building a real-world React app.
 As the name suggests, this course won’t take you through more advanced concepts.
 But it will give you a very in-depth look if you’re just starting out.

-John Morris walks you through a detailed, practical set of steps on your road to being a freelancer.
-Video modules include topics like how to write a profile that will attract clients, how to create a portfolio that will show off your skills, and how to land sales.
+In his freelancing courses, John walks you through a detailed, practical set of steps on your road to being a freelancer.
+He teaches topics like how to write a profile that will attract clients, how to create a portfolio that will show off your skills, and how to land sales.
+And he focuses a lot on building up a customer base on UpWork (without getting stuck in the “race to the bottom” that you often hear about).

 Looking for even more?